-The evaluation of argument strength has become a hot topic in recent years.
-In this paper, we provided a novel evaluation method called fuzzy labeling for fuzzy argumentation systems.
-It describes the argument strength as a triple consisting of acceptability, rejectability, and undecidability degree.
-Therefore, it filled the gap of considering acceptability degree alone in the previous literature.
-With a richer scale, it shed new light on argument strength and gave us a deeper understanding into status of arguments.
-For the purpose of evaluating arguments, we proposed fuzzy labeling semantics which is a generalization of classical semantics, such as complete, semi-stable, etc. And we proved some important properties which are crucial for comparing, understanding and applying semantics.
-Finally, we examined the relationships between fuzzy labeling semantics and existing semantics.
+In this paper, we proposed a more comprehensive evaluation method called fuzzy labeling for fuzzy argumentation systems, which describes the argument strength as a triple consisting of acceptability, rejectability, and undecidability degrees.
+Such a setting sheds new light on defining argument strength and provides a deeper understanding of the status of arguments.
+For the purpose of evaluating arguments, we provided a class of fuzzy labeling semantics which generalize the classical semantics, such as complete, semi-stable, etc. Finally, we examined the relationships between fuzzy labeling semantics and existing semantics in the literature.

-The fuzzy labeling approach provides a new way to evaluate argument strength.
-Based on our theory, numerous research can be further explored in the future.
-First, the exploration of properties of fuzzy labeling semantics is simple in the paper.
-We will continue to explore the properties in our future work.
-Second, the exploration of fuzzy labeling semantics for QuAS is still at the initial stage.
-We will continue to study fuzzy labeling semantics, especially using the recently growing single-status approach.
-Third, inspired by the labeling-based algorithms in \cite{caminada2007algorithm,cerutti2014scc,cerutti2013computing}, we will try to design efficient algorithms to calculate semantics.
+The fuzzy labeling theory provides a new way to evaluate argument strength.
+This work can be extended in several directions.
+Firstly, it is important to study the properties of fuzzy labeling semantics.
+Secondly, there is ample room for exploring fuzzy labeling semantics for QuAS, especially utilizing the recently growing single-status approach \cite{Amgoud2021Evaluation}.
+Finally, it would be interesting to develop fuzzy labeling applications for decision systems, judgment aggregation, algorithms, and other related fields.